Wilmer Crisanto

-Wilmer Crisanto Casildo (born 24 June 1989 in La Ceiba, Honduras) is a Honduran professional football player, who plays as right back for Marathón in the Honduran National League.
+Wilmer Crisanto Casildo (born 24 June 1989) is a Honduran professional football player, who plays as right back for Marathón in the Honduran National League.

 Club career

 He became a regular in the starting lineup for C.D.
 Victoria when he was only 18 years old.
 He usually played right defender, but could also play as a defensive midfielder or a central defender.
 He played almost every match of the 2007–08 season where he got thirty caps and scored one goal.

 After several years with Victoria (in their youth system and the first team), Crisanto sparked the interest of First Division club in Argentina, Godoy Cruz.
 The team found out about the young player after his teammate at Victoria, Diego Vázquez, suggested him to the directors at the club.
 The next week, Wilmer Crisanto was invited for a 15-day trial at the club.
 After impressing the coaches, his contract was finally signed.
 He was acquired on loan for six months by the team.

-He made his debut for Godoy Cruz with the reserves in a match against Newell's Old Boys on October 21, 2008 when he came on during the second half.
+He made his debut for Godoy Cruz with the reserves in a match against Newell's Old Boys on 21 October 2008, when he came on during the second half.
 He played a great match and was congratulated the next day on the team's website.

-Despite his impressive season with the reserves, the team chose not to buy the player after his six-month trial and on December 18, 2008, he returned to Honduras to play with the team that had seen him take shape, Victoria of his hometown La Ceiba.
+Despite his impressive season with the reserves, the team chose not to buy the player after his six-month trial, and on 18 December 2008 he returned to Honduras to play with the team that had seen him take shape, Victoria of his hometown La Ceiba.
 In 2014, he signed for F.C.
 Motagua of the most important team in Honduras.